PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:12:09
+Last updated: 2024-04-02 18:12:42
-Random Quote: Don't smother each other.
-No one can grow in the shade. - Leo Buscaglia
+Random Quote: If you want things to be different, perhaps the answer is to become different yourself. - Norman Vincent Peale